framanno/Get_next_line/README.md

 5 utils functions:
 1. int	ft_strlen;

 	Function that returns the length of a string excluding the null terminator.

-3. int	*ft_strchr;
+2. int	*ft_strchr;

 	Function that finds the first occurrance of a character in a string and returns a pointer to 		it, or NULL if not find.

-4. char	*ft_strjoin;
+3. char	*ft_strjoin;

 	Function that joins strings with separator.

-6. har	*ft_strdup;
+4. char	*ft_strdup;

 	Function that "duplicates" a string:  allocates memory and copies the source string to new 		memory.

-8. char	*ft_strncpy;
+5. char	*ft_strncpy;

 	Function that copies up to n characters from source string to destination string.

 						MEMORY ALLOCATION
 Static buffer array (buff_data):